 One of the oldest scientific disciplines, mathematics is fundamental to modern advancements in technology, science, art, architecture, and engineering.
-In McNeese’s mathematical sciences degree program, students develop the analytical skills, problem-solving abilities, communication and interpersonal skills that are highly sought after in nearly every profession.
-Through coursework that includes advanced calculus, differential equations, probability and statistics, and through research and presentation opportunities, mathematical sciences students graduate prepared to continue their education at the graduate level or to pursue careers in fields including education, government, and industry.
+In McNeese’s mathematical sciences bachelor’s degree program, students develop the analytical, problem-solving, communication, and interpersonal skills that are highly sought after in nearly every profession.
+Through coursework that includes advanced calculus, differential equations, probability and statistics, and through research and presentation opportunities, mathematics majors graduate prepared to continue their education at the graduate level or to pursue careers in fields including education, government, and industry.

 Minor in mathematics

 A mathematical science major also complements other degree programs such as engineering, computer science, general business administration, and more.
 With a minor in applied statistics, mathematics, or statistics, students benefit from additional knowledge and training that leads to greater mastery of their core subject.

 At a Glance